-World-renowned Chinese tenor from Hong Kong, Warren Mok, makes frequent guest appearances in many leading opera houses throughout the world.
+A world-renowned Chinese tenor from Hong Kong, Warren Mok has been making frequent guest appearances in many leading opera houses throughout the world.
 His operatic repertoire exceeds 60 roles including Cavaradossi in Tosca, Calaf in Turandot, Rodolfo in La Bohème, Radamès in Aïda and many others.
-In recent years, Mok has been very active in promoting western opera and music in Hong Kong, Macau and the Mainland.
-Recently, he has been the Artistic Director of Opera Hong Kong, Fujian Grand Theatre and Zhuhai Huafa Grand Theatre and was also the Artistic Director of the Macao International Music Festival.
+In recent years, Mok is very active in promoting western opera and music in Hong Kong, Macao and the Mainland; recently he has been the Artistic Director of Opera Hong Kong, Fujian Grand Theatre and Zhuhai Huafa Grand Theatre, and was also the Artistic Director of the Macao International Music Festival.

 Mok was awarded the Honorary University Fellowship by Hong Kong Baptist University in 2019, Officer of the Order of the Star of Italy by the Government of Italy in 2018, a Medal of Honour by the Hong Kong Special Administrative Region in 2011, World Outstanding Chinese Award in 2010,and both Cavaliere dell’Ordine della Stella della Solidarietà Italiana (Knight of the Star of Solidarityof Italy) by the Government of Italy and Chevalierdans I’Ordre des Arts et des Lettres (Knight of theOrder of Art and Letter) by the Government of France in 2008.
 In 2012, China’s Three Tenors —Warren Mok, Dai Yuqiang and Wei Song toured the world to promote Chinese culture.
 In 2015, Mok was appointed as a member of Beijing Committee of Chinese People’s Political Consultative Conference, fostering the bridge and development between the two cities.
 He was also a former member of Zhuhai Committee of Chinese People’s Political Consultative Conference.